 These questions could swirl around endlessly, long enough to keep you bound to an outgrown life, marriage, career, location, and social group, forever.
 Like until you die.

 I come bearing news from the other side.
 It’s been difficult.
-Things didn’t go as planned.
+Some things didn’t go as planned.
 Some things produced less than I wanted and others cost more than they should have.
-Things took longer than they were supposed to; it was uncomfortable and uncertainty became normal.
+Goals took longer than they were supposed to; it was uncomfortable and uncertainty became normal.
 I’ve moved more in the past three years than in the prior twenty.
 Falling in love is amazing.
 Learning to integrate lives with another human is work.